iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 2. Take ab-parameterization and get converged alignment variables from lowest-width version
 3. Derive maximal learning rate exponents using measured alignments, then run with that

-This method is practical—run a small-scale experiment to discover data-parameter alignments, then apply to your target run.
+This method is practical - run a small-scale experiment to discover data-parameter alignments, then apply to your target run.
 For brevity, I'll only show mean-field parameterization results, but the pattern repeats across parameterizations.
 Our measured-alignment-based learning rate exponents outperform full-alignment MFP for Adam, but for SGD, it's the opposite.

 <div align="center">
   <img src="/assets/alignments/measured_alignment_mfp_adam_losses.png" width="700"/>